jscutlery/convoyr/README.md

 }
 ```

-Here requests from `https://secure-origin.com` and `https://another-secure-origin.com` origins will be logged.
+Here only `GET` requests from `https://secure-origin.com` and `https://another-secure-origin.com` origins will be logged.

 ## Roadmap